 Canada's financial services industry is highly competitive.
-It includes 35 domestic banks and 48 foreign bank subsidiaries, branches, and lending branches, as well as a multitude of trust companies, credit unions, online and full-service brokerages, investment dealers, life and property and casualty insurance companies, mutual fund dealers, and large monoline financial institutions, among others.
-Bank of Montreal competes with most of these companies in some form in its different businesses.
+It includes 35 domestic banks and 46 foreign bank subsidiaries, branches, and lending branches, as well as a multitude of trust companies, credit unions, online and full-service brokerages, investment dealers, life and property and casualty insurance companies, mutual fund dealers, and large monoline financial institutions, among others.
+Bank of Montreal competes with most of these companies in some form across its businesses.
 However, the Bank's range of services compares most directly to those of the other five major Canadian banks, and they are direct competitors in almost all the Bank's businesses and markets in Canada.
-Bank of Montreal was the fourth largest chartered bank in Canada as measured by assets, equity, and market capitalization as at October 31, 2021.
-In North America, the Bank is the eighth largest bank by assets, and eleventh largest by equity and by market capitalization as at October 31, 2021.
-BMO is the second largest Canadian bank as measured by retail branches in Canada and the United States, and a top-10 commercial lender in North America.
+Bank of Montreal is the fourth largest chartered bank in Canada as measured by assets and equity, and the third largest as measured by market capitalization, as at October 31, 2023.
+In North America, the Bank is the eighth largest bank by assets, seventh largest by market capitalization, and ninth largest by equity as at October 31, 2023.
+BMO is the second largest Canadian bank, as measured by global retail branches, and a top-5 commercial lender in North America.

-The financial services industry continues to operate in a highly competitive and rapidly changing environment.
-The six major banks play a prominent role in the Canadian banking system, each maintaining an extensive and evolving branch network, augmented by automated banking machines, dedicated contact centres and digital platforms.
-The industry is considered mature with moderate growth, supported by an overall focus on productivity, continued investments in technology and infrastructure.
-Although the major banks offer similar products and services, they compete on offerings, pricing, service models and digital capabilities, as well as entering partnerships and alliances, with a goal of gaining a strategic advantage and enhancing customer experiences.
-Increased competition is also evident in the drive for scale and operating efficiencies.
+The six major banks play a prominent role in the Canadian banking system, each maintaining an extensive branch network, augmented by automated banking machines, dedicated contact centres and digital and mobile banking platforms.
+The industry is considered mature with moderate growth.
+Although the major banks offer similar products and services, they compete on product offerings, pricing, service models, digital capabilities and customer experience, as well as entering alliances, with a goal of attracting and retaining customers, gaining a strategic advantage and growing market share and scale.